Miguel Ibarra (footballer, born 1984)

-Miguel Washington Ibarra Tixe (born September 8, 1984 in New York City) is an Ecuadorian professional footballer.
+Washington Miguel Ibarra Tixe (born August 9, 1984, in New York City) is an Ecuadorian professional footballer.
 He formerly played for Barcelona and Quito-based club Universidad Católica.

-Career

-Club
+Club career

-Miguel Ibarra began his career in the youth ranks of ESPOLI.
+Ibarra began his career in the youth ranks of ESPOLI.
 In 2003, he made his debut with the senior side and was an important player for the club appearing in 162 league matches during his six seasons with the Quito side.
 In 2010, he signed with Universidad Católica and the attack minded right back made 25 league appearances and scored 2 goals with his new club.